denten-books/plain-text/5-sign.md

 weightlessness of text has other side-effects as well.
-For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation and weakening traditional controls like censorship and intellectual property rights.
+For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation and weakening traditional controls like censorship and intellectual-property rights.

 Despite the appearances, texts cannot be unmoored from their material foundations.
 Rather, the inscription splits in two: with one half arising